 Today, we find the greatest opportunity in dividend stocks yielding between 2% and 5%.
 In addition to industrials and energy stocks, health care and financials are other sectors in this yield bucket.

-Greatest opportunities lies in sweet spot of yield universe
+Greatest opportunities lie in sweet spot of yield universe

-Among the financials, we are targeting banks and other companies that can simultaneously expand their margins in a period of higher rates, without being overly exposed to consumer credit risk should we enter in a prolonged recession.
+Among financials, we are targeting banks and other companies that can expand their margins in a period of higher rates without being overly exposed to consumer credit risk should we enter in a prolonged recession.

 Cash buffers are rising for pharmaceutical companies